scherersoftware/cake-notifications/README.md

     ]
 ```

-This config is mandatory and will cause an excpetion if not set.
+This config is mandatory and will cause an exception if not set.

 ### 3. Configure `config/app.php`

 Be sure to set up the the cakephp-queuesadilla plugin config.
 You can find an example config here: [https://cakephp-queuesadilla.readthedocs.io/en/latest/](https://github.com/josegonzalez/cakephp-queuesadilla).

-Or you can find avalable config options inside your used Engine file (`vendor/josegonzalez/queuesadilla/src/josegonzalez/Queuesadilla/Engine/*Engine.php`) inside the `$baseConfig` property.
+Or you can find available config options inside your used Engine file (`vendor/josegonzalez/queuesadilla/src/josegonzalez/Queuesadilla/Engine/*Engine.php`) inside the `$baseConfig` property.

 ## Usage

 ### Email

-The EmailNotification is completely compatible wiht the CakePHP Email.
+The EmailNotification is completely compatible with the CakePHP Email.

 Add the following to your class where you want to send an email:

 `use Notifications\Notification\EmailNotification;`

-Then simply creta a new EmailNotification object.
+Then simply create a new EmailNotification object.

 ```
 $email = new EmailNotification();